-Simon leads the Orographic Processes group and conducts research into improving the representation of orography in forecast and climate models.
+Simon is the Head of Atmospheric Processes and Parametrizations and conducts research into improving the representation of orography and gravity wave processes in forecast and climate models.

 Simon's research interests include a wide range of phenomena, such as orographic drag, internal gravity-wave generation and propagation, wave induced rotors and boundary-layer flow and temperature variability across complex terrain.
 His work has led to the development of new forecasting tools for atmospheric lee waves and rotors such as 3DVOM.
 This is used operationally within the Met Office to forecast lee waves and related gustiness across the UK.